enactjs/eslint-config-enact/docs/index.md

 If in-editor linting is not working in your local project, be sure you set up `package.json` or `.eslintrc` as described above.

-Or, please use an additional setting for your editor if an installed ESLint package can't be detected.
+Or, please use an additional setting(ex: eslint.nodePath) for your editor if an installed ESLint package can't be detected.

 ```sh
 /myGlobalNodePackages/node_modules.